vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 Paul says must keep focusing on improving the engines too, need to reduce margining still Shankar says no margins are needed lol, but he doesn't force margins through the flow Prakash believes that integration isn't the way to deliver the best product, he says that he has data models for each product that are specialized for each product, unified models are nice in theory but he has different experience, maybe from the frontend side
+-->

+### Multi-Physics CAD

 Tony Siemens acquired mentor a long time ago, was this a disaster?
 They claim doubled revenue from 7 years ago, out side ic space they did well, PCB with expedition, they do well on cfd similar to Ansys with Airbus, Boeing uses mentor stuff too, combining electrical system modeling with ic stuff
 Paul don't you have cfd stuff, synopsys is paying for cfd stuff, are you in trouble?
 Fidelity, combining core solvers and pre and post process mesh they feel well about it, they claim to displace Ansys in some customers
 Tony, Joe sawiki is gone, is calibre dying, they have been doing succession planning already, people are rising to the occasion, there are lots of people behind calibre too, feel good, Shankar is respecting calibre team, he will compete on rule complexity at latest nodes, with synopsys tool, drc runtime is too long, we have the best arch, same-day runsets for many founders, Intel nvidia Cisco AMD mediatek all using synopsys phys verification signoff